liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Hearing the strange phrasing, Petra could not help but tilt her head.

-Although she did not want to agree with Musica’s opinion, the rumors about the Witch of Envy were common knowledge throughout the world..
+Although she did not want to agree with Musica’s opinion, the rumors about the Witch of Envy were common knowledge throughout the world.
 It was impossible to forget, so there was no need to remember it.

 However, in response to Petra's thoughts, Musica clicked his tongue